 Request a Consultation

 A Will is your opportunity to control the disposition of your assets at the time of your death.
-It is a document which must meet strict criteria in order to be valid and able to be “probated” by the court at the time of the your death.
-With a Will, you can do the following:
+It is a document which must meet strict criteria in order to be valid.
+And a Will must be “probated” by the court at the time of the your death.

 Yes, with proper planning.
 We often incorporate irrevocable trust planning in our Wills.
-That way we can provide protection for the surviving spouse by holding a portion of the estate in a trust that pays income and principal to the surviving spouse but retains creditor protection and protection of your family from remarriage.
+That way we can provide protection for the surviving spouse or heirs.
+By holding a portion of the estate in a trust that pays income and principal to the heir but retains creditor protection and protection from divorce or other catastrophes.

-Also, instead of leaving your assets equally to your spouse or your children outright, why not leave it to your children in “Dynasty Trusts” – lifetime irrevocable inheritance trusts.
+Also, instead of leaving your assets equally to your spouse or your children outright, why not leave it to your children in “Legacy Trusts” – lifetime irrevocable inheritance trusts.
 These trusts, if properly drafted, can protect your child’s inheritance from a spouse in the event of divorce; protect your child’s inheritance from creditors in the event of a financial hardship; and upon your child’s death the unused assets can be protected for your grandchildren.
 A properly drafted trust can create a legacy for generations.